Kraysent/Galactic-archeology/README.md

-# Galactic archeology
+# Open Modeling Tool
 ## Description
-This program is used to numerically solve and visualize N-body problem with huge number of particles.
+OMT (Open Modeling Tool) is used to numerically solve and visualize N-body problem with huge number of particles.
 Primary application is galactic evolution.

 ## Prerequisites
 It requires following packages to work: